Private jet rage grows as a record number of fliers strain the system, causing plane shortages

 - The problem has been made worse by a shortage of new and used planes, delays getting aircraft parts and crew and pilot shortages.

-- NetJets has halted sales of jet cards, fractional shares and leases for light-cabin aircraft amid the challenges.
+- NetJets has halted sales of jet cards, fractional shares and leases for light cabin aircraft amid the challenges.

-Private jet fliers are facing increasing delays, cancellations and lack of available flights as the industry struggles to serve a record number of new fliers, while facing supply-chain troubles.
+Private jet fliers are facing increasing delays, cancellations and lack of available flights as the industry struggles to serve a record number of new fliers, while facing supply chain troubles.

 July was the busiest month ever for private jet flights, with more than 300,000 flights, according to Argus International.
 While business usually cools in the fall, September saw nearly 300,000 flights and Argus projects October's pace will break the July record.

-The flood of new private jet customers — driven by health concerns during the pandemic and the rapid creation of wealth — is now taxing an industry geared for slower growth.
-A shortage of new and used planes, delays getting aircraft parts, crew and pilot shortages, catering snafus and air traffic problems are combining to create a growing number of delays and cancellations, according to industry executives.
+The flood of new private jet customers — driven by health concerns during the coronavirus pandemic and the rapid creation of wealth — is now taxing an industry geared for slower growth.
+A shortage of new and used planes, delays getting aircraft parts, crew and pilot shortages, catering snafus, and air traffic problems are combining to create a growing number of delays and cancellations, according to industry executives.

-Customers who paid five- or six-figures for their dream flights are now learning that even private jets encounter delays and logistics problems.
+Customers who paid five or six figures for their dream flights are now learning that even private jets encounter delays and logistics problems.

 "These are people who spent $200,000 and they want perfection," said Doug Gollan, founder of Private Jet Card Comparisons, a website that reviews jet card programs.